The activity supplies I can’t live without

 I don’t own a ton, just the right amount of supplies.

-Here’s a detailed list of everything that I keep on hand so I can make that perfect toddler activity “recipes”.
+Here’s a detailed list of everything that I keep on hand so I can make that perfect activity “recipes”.
 Helps me stay sane, helps the kids stay busy, helps me drink hot coffee in the morning. #momgoals

 - Colored construction paper

 - Painter’s Tape